Fill your College Details

 A DaemonSet is a Kubernetes controller type that ensures a pod copy is running on every node in the cluster.
 It is commonly used for applications that need to run on all nodes, such as log collectors (e.g., Fluentd), monitoring agents (e.g., Prometheus node exporter), or network proxies.
 When new nodes are added to the cluster, a DaemonSet automatically schedules pods on those nodes.
 DaemonSets can also manage the scaling of specific services across all nodes in the cluster.

-Kubernetes services are abstractions that define a logical set of pods and a policy to access them, typically via DNS.
-Kubernetes uses a built-in DNS system to allow pods to discover and connect to services.
-CoreDNS (or kube-DNS in older versions) is the DNS server Kubernetes uses to provide this service discovery.
-When a service is created in Kubernetes, a DNS entry is automatically created with the format servicename.namespace.svc.cluster.local.
-Pods can use this DNS name to access the service, regardless of which node the pods are running on, facilitating seamless communication between services within the cluster.
+Kubernetes services are a set of abstractions that define a logical set of a pods, and a policy by which to access them (generally by DNS).
+Kubernetes allows pods to find services and connect to them using a built-in DNS service.
+CoreDNS (kube-DNS in older versions) is the DNS server used by Kubernetes to provide this service discovery.
+When a service is defined and created in Kubernetes, it automatically creates a DNS entry of the form servicename.namespace.svc.cluster.local that Pods can use to access the service, regardless of which node the Pods are running on.
+This combination allows for the seamless communication between services running in the cluster.

 Short Kubernetes Interview Questions